gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

       This corresponds to the notion of the maximum nesting level in the GNAT built-in style checks (see :ref:`Style_Checking`)

+  * *Number of formal parameters*
+      Number of formal parameters of a subprogram; if a subprogram does have parameters, then numbers of "in", "out" and "in out" parameters are also reported.
+This metric is reported for subprogram specifications and for subprogram instantiations.
+For subprogram bodies, expression functions and null procedures this metric is reported if the construct acts as a subprogram declaration but is not a completion of previous declaration.
+      This metric is not reported for generic and formal subprograms.

   For the outermost unit in the file, *gnatmetric* additionally computes the following metrics: